artefactual/archivematica-docs/admin-manual/installation/installation.rst

 If IPv6 is disabled, Nginx may refuse to start.
 If that is the case make sure that the listen directives used under /etc/nginx are not using IPv6 addresses like [::]:80.

+CentOS will install firewalld which will be running default rules likely blocking ports 81 and 8001.
+If you are not able to access the dashboard and storage service, check if firewalld is running.
+If it is, you will likely need to modify the firewall rules to allow access to ports 81 and 8001 from your location.

 .. _centos-upgrade: